NixOS/rfcs/rfcs/0145-doc-strings.md

 **Proposed Solution:**

-Use `##` For doc-comment body and markdown headings `# H1`
+Use `##` For doc-comment body and markdown within

-The content of all doc-comments is markdown.
+The content of all doc-comments is rednered using markdown.
 Following the [commonmark-specification](https://spec.commonmark.org/)

 ## Doc-comments

-To explain the concrete usage secnario i'd like to start with a concrete example.
+The following exampple demonstrates the concrete usage scenario.

 ### A doc-comment referencing the subsequent expression